stealthybox/tf-oci-arm/README.md

 You won't have sudo access though because your user doesn't have a password yet.
 You can load your passwordhash through cloud-init or setup, NOPASSWD sudo.
-For now, I've settled on abusing the docker group to get a root shell to call `passwd` when I setup my other stuff like my tools and shell config:
+For now, I've settled on abusing the docker group to get a root shell to call `passwd` to manually set my sudo password when I install my tools and shell config:
 ```bash
 docker run -it --rm --pid host --privileged justincormack/nsenter1